m-shimizu/Samples_Gazebo_ROS/README.md

 # Samples_Gazebo_ROS
-This repository has sample codes for Gazebo and/or ROS , sample models and worlds for Gazebo.
+This repository has several packages to show sample codes for Gazebo and/or ROS, sample models and worlds for Gazebo.
 Please find more information in [wiki page](https://github.com/m-shimizu/Samples_Gazebo_ROS/wiki).

 ## Preparing for using this repository.